Exact and Approximate Heterogeneous Bayesian Decentralized Data Fusion: Heterogeneous Fusion

-The goal is to find the fused estimated underlying distribution of the state $\chi$ given the joint data $Z^+_k=Z^-_{i,k}\cup Z^-_{j,k}$ at agents $i$ and $j$.
-Using a distributed variant of Bayes' rule, \cite{chong_distributed_1983} shows that the exact posterior pdf conditioned on joint data of $i$ and $j$ is given by:
+The goal is to find the fused estimated underlying distribution of the random state vector $\chi$ given the joint data $Z^+_k=Z^{i,-}_{k}\cup Z^{j,-}_{k}$ at agents $i$ and $j$.
+Using a distributed variant of Bayes' rule, \cite{chong_distributed_1983} shows that the exact posterior pdf conditioned on the joint data of $i$ and $j$, i.e., the homogeneous peer-to-peer fusion rule, is given by:

-where $C$ is a normalizing constant and $p_c$ is the posterior pdf conditioned on the common data shared by agents $i$ and $j$ prior to the current fusion.
+where $p^{ij}_c$ is the posterior pdf conditioned on the common data shared by agents $i$ and $j$ prior to the current fusion.